Anthedon (Palestine): Ecclesiastical history

+Anthedon was important enough in the Byzantine province of Palestina Prima (395–636) to become a suffragan bishopric of its capital's Metropolitan Archbishop of Caesarea in Palestina, but later faded.

 In the 4th century AD, the city became an episcopal seat, though traditional multitheism, particularly the worship of Venus and Astarte, survived there until the 5th century according to Sozomenus.
-The latter informs us about one Zenon, brother of the martyrs Nestabus and Eusebius - who were martyred in 362 AD as a result of prosecution by Julian the Apostate - who fled to Anthedon.
+The latter informs us about one Zenon, brother of Nestabus and Eusebius (both martyred in AD 362 as a result of prosecution by Julian the Apostate) who fled to Anthedon.
 The pagan townsfolk, upon learning that he was a Christian, beat him and drove him out of town.
-Later on, this Zenon went on to become bishop of Maiuma of Gaza.
+Later on, this Zenon went on to become bishop of Maiuma, the other port of Gaza.

 A celebrated Christian figure was Aurelius the Anthedonian who was known to be pious and helped spread Christianity in the area.

 The first known bishop of Anthedon was Paul, who took part in the Councils of Ephesus (431) and Chalcedon (451).
 Bishop Eustathius took part in the Council of Jerusalem (518), and Bishop Dorotheus in the Council of Jerusalem (536).

 Titular see

 Anthedon is no longer a residential bishopric and is listed by the Catholic Church as a titular bishopric.

-It has been vacant for decades.
-Notable incumbents, all of the lowest (episcopal) rank, include: